-During the placements, you will be given an honorary contract and will have the opportunity to gain experience in a clinical setting on a voluntary basis, regularly meeting with clinical neuropsychologists and taking part in professional life in this field.
+During the placements, you will be given a honourary contract and will have the opportunity to gain experience in a clinical setting, regularly meeting with clinical neuropsychologists and taking part in professional life in this field.
 You will be involved in data collection and handling such as PAL interviews, behavioural monitoring, UK Rehabilitation Outcomes Collaborative (UKROC), and use of assistive technology.
 You will also be offered research opportunities that may or may not form part of your Research Project.
 These could involve case studies, literature reviews to support clinical intervention, or the use of assistive technology.
 This includes dissertation possibilities.
 In addition, you will have the opportunity to attend multi-disciplinary team meetings (MDTs)/goal setting meetings during which the patient's history, progress and treatment will be discussed.

 Placements are an optional (zero credit) component of the course.
-Applications for placements involve submitting a CV and undertaking an interview; placements are not guaranteed but applications have a high success rate.
+Applications for placements involve submitting a CV and undertaking an interview.
+Placement positions are highly competitive so we cannot guarantee each student a placement or the placement of their choice, but we do our utmost to help everyone who wants one to gain a placement.
 We additionally encourage students to find their own placements in order to enhance their chances of obtaining a position.

 It should be remembered at all times that students on placements will be fully committed members of a real clinical or educational team.
 The highest standards of professional conduct must be upheld at all times, and students are expected to be dedicated, conscientious and considerate of their role in the lives of vulnerable people.

 We’re always on the look out for new and exciting placement opportunities for students, so the full range we can offer will be revealed to you when you arrive.
 Below, however, you can see further information about some of our current placement providers.